-- Sakamichi No Apollon (also known as Kids on the Slope).
-The anime is full of this (specifically between Sentarou and Kaoru).
+- The Sakamichi No Apollon anime (also known as Kids on the Slope) is full of this, specifically between Sentarou and Kaoru.
 Even though the main characters eventually each have their own female Love Interests, they have an equal amount of Fanservice with each other.

 - Episode 1, the scene when Kaoru first meets Sentarou is blatantly ripped-off from some shoujo manga, complete with the pink background and the line "So, you have come to take me".
-It is explained later in the manga that Sentarou thought that Kaoru was an angel who've come to take him away in his nap.
-The fact that Kaoru has been known as having a 'pretty face' according to Ritsuko (which she corrected into 'handsome' right away) doesn't help.
+It is explained later in the manga that Sentarou thought that Kaoru was an angel who've come to take him away in his nap, not helped by how Kaoru has been known as having a 'pretty face' according to Ritsuko (which she corrected into 'handsome' right away).

 - Sentarou and Kaoru constantly bickers in exaggerated manners, even though they actually get along pretty well, as stated by Ritsuko.
 Kaoru throws a fit when Sentarou agrees to play music with another man!
 (Rock and roll, no less.
 The horror!)